Within a few days, lasting 3-6 months.

 To help you look and feel your best.

-Aggravated by stress, nocturnal bruxism frequently runs in families and can be solved with a teeth grinding treatment.
+Aggravated by stress, nocturnal bruxism frequently runs in families.

 People who clench their teeth during the day or at night mostly do so without knowing that they are doing it – they can’t help themselves.
 Those that only grind at night only know that they are doing it if they wake up with jaw soreness or if their dentist notices that they are wearing down their teeth.